 StateImpact reporters in six states produce radio reports, digital news reports and interactive multimedia presentations.
 Each state focuses on one of three topics:

 If you want to know what we cover and why, dive into the stories below:

-StateImpact is about policy, but that doesn’t mean it’s all about budgets and tax rates.
-Sometimes policy can be as personally relevant as whether your state allows schools to paddle students without parents’ permission.
+StateImpact covers policy, but that doesn’t mean it’s all about budgets and tax rates.
+Sometimes policy can be as personal as whether your state allows schools to paddle students without parents’ permission.StateImpact Florida.

 As part of our focus on accountability, reporters often scrutinize how taxpayer money is being used in a time of tight state budgets.

 The rollout of new academic standards known as the Common Core has been especially controversial in Indiana.
 StateImpact reporters aim to “own” stories like this, always with the purpose of explaining complex policy choices to the people they affect: teachers, parents and students.

 This StateImpact collaboration with the Columbus Dispatch used public records requests to expose how schools use and misuse rooms for isolating students who behave badly.
 The story was picked up by the Associated Press and outlets around the country.
 It also inspired an editorial in the Cleveland Plain Dealer.

 In this series, StateImpact examined the controversial new method Ohio is using to assess teacher performance.
 Using sophisticated data analysis but simple visualization tools, our reporters gave readers a new view into what’s going on in Ohio classrooms.
 The series was a collaboration with the Cleveland Plain Dealer.

 StateImpact reporters use social media not just as a distribution tool.
 In Ohio, they convene weekly conversations on Twitter at #ohedchat.
 And they use social media as a reporting tool, as seen in this profile of a governor’s liaison to the state’s teachers.StateImpact Ohio.